yurikoex/knaves-out/docs/rules/README.md

 ### Queen

 Queens are the face of the kingdom.
-Beautiful and regal yet manipulative and cunning.
+Beautiful and regal, yet manipulative and cunning.

 #### Basic Queen Actions